 This creates spiritual escapism and actually numbs you and diminishes your light.
 Do not try to bypass or advise others to bypass their feelings.
 If a friend is in anguish, allow them to be in their feelings and not circumvent the situation by telling them to be happy, be the light and not to feel a certain way.

-Grounding your divinity into humanity is to be present to what’s happening, keeping your eyes open amidst the pain, and doing your part to bring further healing and freedom for all.
+Grounding your divinity into humanity is to be present to what’s happening, keeping your eyes open amidst the pain, and doing your part to bring further healing, justice, and freedom for all.

 Here are a few insights to help you navigate your own emotions and what you can do to take action.